davabdallah/AWS-Infrastructure-Capstone-Project/3. Create VM by Terraform/Readme.md

 **2\.
 Create the terraform files**

-- Create main file, Providers file, Variables file, terraform.tfvars file Output file, all files in this repo
+- Create main, Providers, Variables, terraform.tfvars, and Output files, all files in this repo

 **3\.
 Deploy the VM**